mdshw5/mattshirley.com/microblog/posts/compiling-matplotlib-with-custom-freetype-and-png-libraries.md

 ## Dependency hell

 Matplotlib requires the development versions of both freetype2 and libpng.
-These compile cleanly, however the include path is difficult to pass to the matplotlib setupext.py script.
+These compile and install in a custom prefix (for me `/home/matt/.local`) cleanly, however the include path is difficult to pass to the matplotlib setupext.py script.
 One easier way to make matplotlib aware of these dependencies is to create pkg-config definitions for our custom development library installs:

 <script src="https://gist.github.com/mdshw5/9812062.js"></script>

-Simply `export PKG_CONFIG_PATH=/home/matt/.local` and `python setup.py install --user` and you're ready to go.
+Simply place these files in `/home/matt/.local` and `export PKG_CONFIG_PATH=/home/matt/.local` and `python setup.py install--user`
+and you're ready to go.